 I still hear from Dr. William regularly.
 He tells me has grown bored and worried now that he never hears from me.
 And his oracle is very angry, he says, as it never hears from me, either.

-Well, Dr. William and your oracle, I’m pretty unhappy with you, too.
+Well, Dr. William, I’m pretty unhappy with you and your oracle, too.

 Get the latest updates from the blog and eNews